aleen42/PersonalWiki/Programming/JavaScript/node/npm/npm.md

 Here is to create tests with [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/) frameworks with the following commands.

-*Note that they are added to the ‘devDependencies’ section, as they are only required during development and not at runtime.*
+*Note that they are added to the 'devDependencies' section, as they are only required during development and not at runtime.*

 ```bash
 npm install mocha --save-dev